Easton, Pennsylvania: 20th and 21st centuries

+On December 16, 1925, the nation's largest fraternity, Alpha Phi Omega, was founded at Lafayette College in Easton.

 Geography

 Easton is located at 40°41′18″N 75°12′59″W (40.688248, −75.216458).

 According to the U.S. Census Bureau, the city has a total area of 4.7 sqmi, 4.3 sqmi of which is land and 0.4 sqmi (8.39%) of which is water, including Bushkill Creek and the Lehigh and Delaware rivers.
 It also includes an island, Getter's Island, which was the site of Pennsylvania's last public execution.

 Districts

 Easton is divided into four districts: Downtown (DD), College Hill (CH), South Side (SS), and West Ward (WW).
 A number of smaller additional parks and institutional districts also exist.

 Downtown Easton lies at the confluence of the Lehigh River and Delaware River and is a low-lying area surrounded by hills to the north, west, and south.
 North of downtown is College Hill, home of Lafayette College.
 South Easton, divided by the Lehigh River from the rest of the city, was a separate borough until 1898; it was settled initially by Native Americans and later by canal workers, and home to several silk mills.
 Wilson, West Easton, and Glendon are directly adjacent to the city.
-Wilson partly aligns to the same north-south grid as Easton.
+Wilson partly aligns to the same north–south grid as Easton.